team-innovation/vue-sfc-rollup/README.md

 - a minimal babel.config.js and .browserslistrc file for transpiling
 - two wrappers used by rollup when packaging your SFC
 - a sample SFC to kick-start development
-- a sample usage file which can be used to load/test your component/library during development
+- a sample usage file which can be used to load and test your component/library during development

 In library mode, there is also an 'index' which declares the components exposed as part of your library.